repier37/R810-Fan-control/R710-IPMI-TEMP/readme.md

 *1560 RPM*: `raw 0x30 0x30 0x02 0xff 0x09`

+The last value correspond to the desired fans speed percent in hexa (100% = 0x64)

 _Note: The RPM may differ from model to model_

 **Disable / Return to automatic fan control:**